-(1) For all commercial centers located along a transit route, a minimum of one transit shelter and with seating shall be provided on such route, and shall have sidewalk connections a minimum of five (5)

-feet in width to both the internal and perimeter pedestrian circulation systems. required and indicated clearly on the development plan to the approval of the local transit authority.
+- (1) For all commercial centers located along a transit route, a minimum of one (1) transit shelter and with seating shall be provided on such route, and shall have sidewalk connections a minimum of five (5) feet in width to both the internal and perimeter pedestrian circulation systems.
+Such transit shelter shall not be required when an existing transit shelter is present within 1⁄4 mile of the development along the same side of the roadway, and connected to the development with a continuous sidewalk network required and indicated clearly on the development plan to the approval of the local transit authority.
 Adequate pedestrian facilities to serve the required transit infrastructure, both along the right-of-way and internal to the site, shall be to the approval of the Metropolitan Planning Organization (MPO).
-It will be strongly encouraged that the development plan afford appropriate facilities and accommodations for additional ridesharing services.

-(2) No zoning compliance permits shall be issued for the commercial center until all approved transit infrastructure is constructed in accordance with the approved final development plan.
+It will be strongly encouraged that the development plan afford appropriate facilities and accommodations for additional ridesharing services. - (2) No zoning compliance permits shall be issued for the commercial center until all approved transit infrastructure is constructed in accordance with the approved final development plan.